 Sofia’s gaze dropped to the table.
 What could she even say without being mean about it?
 Sanura was just trying to help, just wanted her to stay safe—and besides, Papá had attacked Rube.
 It made sense.
 But, mierda, how the fuck was she supposed to explain to Sanura that having weapons didn’t actually make sense?
 Was there a way to do that?

 Why couldn’t Sanura just have backed off on the first no?
 Why did her caring have to mean more than her trust?

 Maybe she should just let Sanura make whatever she wanted to make and then just ask Dovilė to hang onto it with her shadows.
 But that would be mean too.
 Even meaner than just saying something now, because it’d be behind Sanura’s back which was super disrespectful.
 And Dovilė wasn’t some kind of storage closet, either.

 “Sanura,” he began, “Sofie’s been around Alejo at his worst before.
 And she’s been around him at his best.
 She knows him better than any of us.
 So can you have faith in her to already at least know the tools she needs, and to ask for help from you when she needs it?”

 Yoptel-mopsel.
 He was the best husband.
 She wanted to hug him forever.
 Well, that and make out with him from time to time.
 And have and raise and hug their baby—that’d be good too.
 So… the forever between all that, then.
 The rest of the family could just deal with her being attached to him.

 Well, okay, she could give them hugs too…

 Sanura eyed him.
-Then tossed her hair over her shoulder.
 “Then I’ll make them for Ruben.”

 Rube looked up from his meal, sharp.
 “Really can’t afford to wait,” he said around his mouthful.